 - iThemes Security – Scans your WordPress installation for security vulnerabilities and suggests corrective actions.

-- Semisecure Login Reimagined – Semisecure Login Reimagined increases the security of the login process by using a combination of public and secret key encryption to encrypt the password on the client-side when a user logs in.
+- Semisecure Login Reimagined – Semisecure Login Reimagined increases the login process’s security by using a combination of public and secret key encryption to encrypt the password on the client-side when a user logs in.

 - Login LockDown – Login LockDown records the IP address and timestamp of every failed login attempt.

-- Limit Login Attempts: a useful plugin that allows you to limit the number of tests that you can login to the system WordPress.
-This is a plugin that allows you to ban the use of IP through cookies or user, and prevents it attempts to brute force by a single subject.
+- Limit Login Attempts: a useful plugin that allows you to limit the number of tests you can log in to the WordPress system.
+This is a plugin that allows you to ban IP through cookies or users and prevents it from brute force by a single subject.

-- Askimet: perhaps one of the most popular WordPress plugin, allows to better manage the comments that have spam, classifying them and preventing them Rinser of new bots.
+- Askimet: perhaps one of the most popular WordPress plugins allows to manage better the comments that have spam, classifying them and preventing them Rinser of new bots.

-- Antivirus: Another plugin that is responsible to check the files in our installer looking for any malicious code.
+- Antivirus: Another plugin responsible for checking the files in our installer is looking for any malicious code.

 What to do if hacked?

-In case, your website being compromised, stay calm.
-First of all, try to reset your admin password, and then scan your website for malicious content, try to contact your host for help on putting everything back to normal.
-We also provide the Professional WordPress Security Services to remove malware and fix the hacked site.
+In case your website is compromised, stay calm.
+First of all, try to reset your admin password and scan your website for malicious content; try to contact your host to put everything back to normal.
+We also provide professional WordPress Security services to remove malware and fix the hacked site.

-In conclusion we can say that we now have an added layer of security to protect important to WordPress, but much of what is done must be on hosting providers, especially in the configuration of your server, so make sure that the provider’s servers are tested to host WordPress and there are the necessary measures for security at the system level.
+In conclusion, we can say that we now have an added security layer to protect WordPress.
+Still, much of what is done must be on hosting providers, especially in your server’s configuration, so ensure that the provider’s servers are tested to host WordPress.
+There are the necessary security measures at the system level.

-So these are some of the very basic yet a little extra effort requiring methods you can use to secure your website.
-However more methods which require more efforts also exist and they can go pretty far up as well when it comes to securing your websites, but it is of importance that most of the measures mentioned above can be performed.
+These are some of the very basic yet little extra effort-requiring methods you can use to secure your website.
+However, more methods that require more effort also exist, and they can go pretty far up when it comes to securing your websites, but it is important that most of the measures mentioned above can be performed.